Esna Boyd

 According to Wallis Myers of The Daily Telegraph and the Daily Mail, Robertson was ranked world No. 10 in 1928.

+Personal life

 Boyd was born in Melbourne on 21 September 1899, the daughter of James Boyd, a politician, and Emma Flora McCormack.
 She had a sister, Alva who became a medical practitioner.
 She married Angus Robertson on 11 March 1929; they had a son, William, in 1930 and a daughter Mary, in 1933.